cloud-gov/cg-site/_docs/customer-stories/fec.md

   - /overview/customer-stories/federal-election-commission/
   - /case-studies/fec/
 ---
-The Federal Election Commission (FEC) recently worked with 18F to redesign its website.
-By hosting [FEC.gov](https://www.fec.gov/) on cloud.gov and moving its data to the cloud, the FEC anticipates saving 85% in hosting costs and is better prepared for peak traffic events.
+The Federal Election Commission (FEC) partnered with 18F to redesign its website.
+By hosting [FEC.gov](https://www.fec.gov/) on cloud.gov and moving its data to the cloud, the FEC saves approximately 85% in hosting costs per year and is better prepared for peak traffic events.

  {% asset illustrations/fec-case-study-illo.svg alt="FEC case study illustration" %}